MMIV-ML/ELMED219-2022/Lab1-NLP/README.md

 # Lab 1: Medical health records and natural language processing

-This lab will discuss the construction of predictive models based on structured and structured data stored in electronic health records.
+This lab will discuss the construction of predictive models based on structured data stored in electronic health records.

 _More details to be added_